-PGA Jr. League is a family friendly event.
+PGA Jr. League is a family-friendly event.
 It is not uncommon to see 20+ spectators following an individual match.
-It's the perfect opportunity to spend an evening together as a family, outdoors and in a relaxed environment.
+It's the perfect opportunity to spend time together as a family, outdoors and in a relaxed environment.

 If you do attend a PGA Jr. League match, however, please be sure to abide by the Spectator guidelines.
 If you would like to be more involved, consider volunteering to score a match.

 Absolutely.
 PGA Jr. League - like other youth recreational sports - thrives on the involvement of the community.

 While PGA and LPGA Professionals exclusively serve as team Captains, often parents get involved as Coaches to handle detailed scheduling or administrative management of the team.

 Some ways in which parents have previously volunteered:

 Please contact your team's Captain to discover how you can get involved!

 Following the regular season, 10-player All-Star teams are formed from a combination of players from each team in the league.
 Teams move through a series of Section Qualifying and Championship events to advance to Regionals held across the country.
 The Regional champions advance to the PGA Jr. League Championship presented by National Car Rental in October.